apptainer/singularity-userdocs/singularity_and_docker.rst

     INFO:    Creating SIF file...
     INFO:    Build complete: lolcow_from_docker_cache.sif

-In other words, this is the definition-file counterpart to :ref:`the command-line invocation provided above <sec:mandatory_headers_docker_locally_boostrapped_cli>`.
+In other words, this is the definition-file counterpart to :ref:`the command-line invocation provided above <sec:mandatory_headers_docker_locally_bootstrapped_cli>`.

 .. note::